mona-mp/mariadb-k8s/README.md

 # User management RESTful API

-I created a simple RESTful API  in Go for user-management in this project.
+I created a simple RESTful API  in Go for user-management which runs on 18080 port in this project.
 I connected this application to the MariaDB cluster, which sat up in [this](https://github.com/mona-mp/mariadb-cluster) link.
-I make a docker image for it and push it to my docker hub account.
+I make a docker image for it and push it to docker hub.
 And at the end, I configure GitLab CI/CD for it.

 This application stores new users and their phone numbers.